 Vietnam’s capital city, Hanoi, has the best markets offering something for everybody.
 Shop day and night markets in the Old Quarter and beyond for everything from street food and flowers to fabric and clothing.
 Some are open during the daytime, some just at night, and others operate from dawn until midnight, transforming after dark.
 No …

-Theese interesting buildings are either going to be for residential, commercial or mixed use.
-Many of these skyscrapers will host a shopping mall style layout on its first several floors, usually connected via escalators and elevators.
+These interesting buildings are either going to be for residential, commercial, or mixed-use.
+Many of these skyscrapers will host a shopping mall-style layout on their first several floors, usually connected via escalators and elevators.
 On top of that is typically a mix of residential condos and business offices.
 Some of the structures might even contain a hotel on-site.

 Guide to Interesting Buildings in Vietnam

 Within Vietnam, there are three types of buildings reaching into the clouds: residential towers, commercial towers, and mixed-use towers.
 These spectacular skyscrapers provide far reaching views and several of the commercial towers offer shopping malls full of upscale stores and restaurants.

 The largest cities of Ho Chi Minh City and Hanoi are perfect places for luxury residential living.
 As millions continue to flock to these city centers, the easiest solution has been to stack everyone on top of each other while still providing the highest amenities possible for comfortable living.

 These often serviced, residential towers house thousands of people on one generally small plot of real estate.

 Commercial skyscrapers are often owned by one major corporation and then rented out to other international conglomerates looking to open a location within Vietnam.

 A tower located in the financial district could house multiple banks from all across the world in addition to restaurants and other amenities for the employees and general population.

 Mixed-Use Residential and Commercial Towers